mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Kanosin," I said, slowly rinsing the syringe in a basin of ocean water.
 I pulled the plunger out to fill it and pushed it again to empty.

-"Why are you using a narcotic on injuries and hypoxia?"
+"The narcotic?
+Why are you using Kanosin on injuries and hypoxia?"

 "Because it works."

-"Yes, but how?" she implored.

-"I stopped the rinsing and walked a few paces to fetch a long monobodied forcep.
-I placed the syringe into the end and immersed it into the fire.
+She gaped, both astonished and deeply horrified.
+I stopped the rinsing and walked a few paces to fetch a long monobodied forcep, placing the syringe into the end and immersing it into the fire.
 I didn't speak.
-My mother had taught me to be discerning about who I told; only those those who would use the knowledge well and accept its impossible truth deserved to know.
-Pomri would only accept what she saw herself.
+My mother had taught me to be discerning about who I told about Kanosin; only those those who would use the knowledge well and accept its truth deserved to know.
+Pomri would barely accept what she saw herself.

+"How does it work?" she implored.

 "I don't know," I said.
 A practiced lie, but a good one.